Azure/azure-sdk-for-js/sdk/eventhub/mock-hub/README.md

 This package exposes a mock Event Hubs service for use in testing.

+_**Please note that this package is intended for testing purposes only and should not be used in production environments.**_

 Currently the mock service represents a single Event Hub within a namespace.

 ### Goals